- Bring any forms with that you need to be completed by your primary care provider (PCP)- such as a physical form for sports or work.

 At any time during the check-up, you should feel free to ask your HCP questions.
 If you’re worried that you might forget what you wanted to ask, you can write the questions down on a piece of paper beforehand.

-After the check-up is over, your HCP will discuss:
+After the exam is over, your PCP will tell you about:

-- What you can do to keep yourself healthy
+- what you can do to be healthy